The Counteroffer Paradox: Why "Buying Back" Talent is a False Economy

 Cost: It is cheaper to pay someone $10k more now than to pay a $30k search fee tomorrow.

-The Risk: If you make a counter-offer and word gets around ( it often does! ), you are signaling that the only way to get a raise in your business is to hold a gun to your head.
+The Risk: If you make a counter-offer and word gets around ( it often does! ), you are signalling that the only way to get a raise in your business is to hold a gun to your head.
 This sets a dangerous precedent for the rest of the team.

 The Outcome: Many managers who counter immediately start looking for a replacement behind the scenes.
 They are buying 3 months of stability while they find someone “loyal.”

-For the Candidate: The “Loyalty Tax” ( & The PIP Risk )
+The “Loyalty Tax” ( & The PIP Risk )

 If you accept a counteroffer, you haven’t won.